mikeburghallblog/mikeburghallblog.github.io/content/post/The_Importance_of_Calling.md

 ---
-title: "The Importance of Picking Up the Phone" # Title of the blog post.
+title: "The Importance of Calling" # Title of the blog post.
 date: 2021-06-10T00:29:16+01:00 # Date of post creation.
 description: "Simple actions make effective results" # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.